Seelengrab/FieldFlags.jl/README.md

 ```

 One limitation of allowing fields to be set is that the object is declared as `mutable`, which may cause allocations
-and results in the object no longer being `isbits`.
+(just as with any other `mutable`, which may need to live on the heap) and results in the object no longer being
+`isbits`.
 This may change in the future.

 ## Unnamed fields